-I was most impressed with the resilience and ingenuity SingHealth.

-of our team on the ground, representing all aspects of I'm currently a member of the New SGH Workgroup, a core member of the SingHealth Residency Leadership Programme, the Musculoskeletal Co-Lead for the We had a strong, independent, and adaptable nursing Elective Surgery Taskforce, and a member of the Ministry and admin team that kept things together in a dynamic of Health Workplace-Based Assessments Committee. environment, and we quickly adapted to difficult The different workgroups and committees that I am in conditions, outside of our comfort zones with a 'can-do' and have worked with previously, give me exposure to attitude.
-HR, Education and Leadership Training and Ops roles.
+I was most impressed with the resilience and ingenuity of our team on the ground, representing all aspects of SingHealth.
+We had a strong, independent, and adaptable nursing and admin team that kept things together in a dynamic environment, and we quickly adapted to difficult conditions, outside of our comfort zones with a 'can-do' attitude.
 Their can-do attitude was exemplified in how they performed both swab and serology operations while also running a medical post, and when they pitched in to carry a refrigerator up one storey when we shifted rest areas.
-COVID-19 operations?
+Were there memorable moments from working on the COVID-19 operations?